aergoio/heraj/README.md

 ## Compatibility

-* Aergo : v2.2.x
+- Aergo : v2.2.x
-* Java : JDK 7 or higher
+- Java : JDK 7 or higher
-* Android : Android 3.0 (API 11) or higher
+- Android : Android 3.0 (API 11) or higher

 ## Download

 There are 3 kind of library:

-* heraj-transport : minimum library including all of the base
+- heraj-transport : minimum library including all of the base
-* heraj-wallet : nonce handling wallet library (depends on `heraj-transport`)
+- heraj-wallet : nonce handling wallet library (depends on `heraj-transport`)
-* heraj-smart-contract : simple client to call smart contract with a java interface (depends on `heraj-wallet`)
+- heraj-smart-contract : simple client to call smart contract with a java interface (depends on `heraj-wallet`)

 If you just want a minimum one, use `heraj-transport`.
 Or need more feature, use `heraj-wallet` or `heraj-smart-contract`.

+## Module Structure

+- core
+  - annotation : Store annotations used within heraj.
+  - common : Store models used within heraj.
+  - protobuf : Keeps java files generated from *.proto.
+  - transport : Transport module interacting with aergo node using grpc.
+  - util : Utils used within heraj.
+- client
+  - wallet : Provides KeyStore to store aergo key.
+Provides WalletApi to interacting with KeyStore.
+  - smart-contract : Modules for interface-based smart contract interaction.

 ### Maven